EVERYONE should keep a 72-hour emergency survival kit in their vehicle. No excuses.

 How much food?

-The short answer is, store approximately 6,000 calories (3-days) of food for each person who would most likely be traveling in the vehicle.
-In addition, store 1.5 gallons of water (the minimum requirement) per person for the 3-day period, which is about 12 typical size water bottles.
+Store approximately 6,000 calories (3-days) of food for each person who would most likely be traveling in the vehicle.

 Ideally you want foods that are calorie dense to save space, especially if you find yourself having to walk with a backpack.

 Choose a variety of foods that do not require cooking, or those already cooked (canned).